 CLOUDS HILL IMAGING LTD / SCIENCE PHOTO LIBRARY CLOUDS HILL IMAGING LTD / SCIENCE PHOTO LIBRARY

 Common centipede.
-Coloured scanning electron micrograph (SEM) of a common centipede (Lithobius forficatus) also known as the brown centipede or stone centipede.
+Coloured scanning electron micrograph (SEM) of the head of a common centipede (Lithobius forficatus) also known as the brown centipede or stone centipede.
 A centipede's body is divided into segments, each with a pair of legs.
 The number of segments varies from 12 to over 100.
 The legs present on the first trunk segment terminate in a pointed claw which contains poison glands.
 The centipede uses these claws to seize and kill its prey.
 Lithobius centipedes are ground-dwelling hunters.
 They are blind and so hunt by touch, using their long, sensitive antennae (segmented, either side of the head).
-Magnification: x7 when printed 10 centimetres wide.
+Magnification: x27 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.